ISIS3.5.00 ascii2isis runs forever on mac build

 - Should the offset be encoded in the header for ascii2isis to pick up?

-#9 Updated by Ian Humphrey 12 months ago
+#9 Updated by Ian Humphrey over 1 year ago

 - Status changed from In Progress to Resolved